Maxdata

-The Maxdata Computer AG, a fully-owned Swiss subsidiary of the Maxdata AG, was taken over by Brunen IT as Belinea AG before being sold to S&T and re-named Maxdata (Schweiz) AG.
-In 2016, S&T stopped the production of computers and notebooks.
+Maxdata Computer AG, a fully owned Swiss subsidiary of Maxdata AG, was taken over by Brunen IT as Belinea AG before being sold to S&T and re-named Maxdata (Schweiz) AG.
+In 2016, S&T stopped the production of desktop computers and notebooks.

-S&T founded a new Maxdata Deutschland GmbH in 2014 in Mendig as a fully-owned subsidiary but in 2016 it was renamed to S&T Deutschland GmbH.
+S&T founded a new Maxdata Deutschland GmbH in 2014 in Mendig as a fully owned subsidiary but in 2016 it was renamed to S&T Deutschland GmbH.

 Products

 Its product lines included servers, desktop computers, notebooks and the Belinea series of monitors.